 There are multiple ways to prevent kennel cough, the most important of which is vaccinating your dog and keeping him up-to-date on his vaccines.
 Ensure your dog’s latest vaccine was at least two weeks prior to bringing him to the dog park, groomers, or boarding facility.

 Avoid interactions with other dogs that appear sick.
-Choose a boarding facility, breeder, and/or groomer that requires all dogs be appropriately vaccinated by a veterinary clinic and that appears clean with fresh air.
+Choose a boarding facility, breeder, and/or groomer that offers fresh air requires all dogs to be appropriately vaccinated by a veterinary clinic.

 Distemper is a core vaccine required for all dogs.
 It protects against the pathogens CDV, CAV-2, and CPiV, as well as canine parvovirus (a severe disease of the gastrointestinal tract).
 Starting at 6 weeks of age, puppies will receive an injection every two to three weeks until they are 16 weeks old, again one year later, and then every three years.
 Adult dogs will receive one injection, then one year later, and then every three years.
 Side effects may include soreness at the injection site lasting one to two days.
 More serious reactions are exceedingly rare.

 Bordetella is a non-core vaccine, meaning it’s not required for all dogs.
 It protects against Bordetella bronchiseptica.
 It is given as an injection or drops in the nose (the drops may be combined with protection against other viruses).
 Dogs will receive a booster every year.
 If an injection is given, it MUST be boostered two to four weeks after the first dose, then every year after.
 Side effects may include soreness at the injection site lasting one to two days.
 More serious reactions such as full body allergy are rare.
-Sneezing, clear eye or nose discharge may be noted a couple of days after drops in the nose are given, and will only last a few days.
+You may notice sneezing, clear eye or nose discharge a couple of days after your dog gets drops in his nose.
+These symptoms will only last a few days.

 There are two vaccines available against canine influenza, covering two different strains.
-They are infrequently used, and only in dogs in high risk areas.
+Veterinarians recommend them infrequently, and only for dogs in high risk areas.
 Outbreaks occur sporadically across the United States.
 Talk to your veterinarian for more information on whether this non-core vaccination is necessary for your dog.

 - Conjunctivitis (eye infection)